zmaniar/Bigcom/api_media-types.md

 The Bigcommerce API can both accept requests and respond in JSON or XML.
 Requests should be encoded using the UTF-8 character set.
 Other character sets may have unpredictable results.

-<div class="bui-message bui-message-info"><span class="bui-message-text">NOTE: The XML media type is deprecated.
+>NOTE: The XML media type is deprecated.
 The next version of the Stores API will support JSON only.</span></div>

 ## Request Content Type